-The moment you see a positive pregnancy test you begin thinking about what you can do to ensure your baby is healthy.
-If you are an active smoker when you get your positive test, you might wonder about smoking during pregnancy.
+The moment you see a positive pregnancy test, you begin thinking about what you can do to ensure your baby is healthy.
+If you’re an active smoker when you get that positive test, you might then wonder about quitting smoking during pregnancy.

 Perhaps you’ve heard that smoking during pregnancy is really unhealthy and you should quit ASAP.

-Or maybe you’ve heard that quitting cold turkey is riskier, because of the stress on you, or your baby.
+Or maybe you’ve heard that quitting cold turkey during pregnancy is riskier, because of the stress on you, or your baby.

 Maybe your friends and family smoked during pregnancy and everything seemed fine, so you wonder if it’s really that much of a problem.

-Myth #1: Quitting Smoking Can Harm My Baby
+Myth #1: Quitting Smoking During Pregnancy Can Harm My Baby

 Myth #2: Smoking Less Will Reduce Risks For My Baby